Yousef-Majidi/Learn2Blog/README.md

 cd bin/Debug/net7.0
 ```

 You should now have a `Learn2Blog.exe` file in your directory.

+## Usage

 Run the app by using one of the options or provide an input argument:

 ```bash
 # shows help